nixworks/public/news/2007/09/3/index.md

 ##### Jamaica
 ### [ Jamaican voters go to the polls for the Jamaican general election, 2007. ](/news/2007/09/3/jamaican-voters-go-to-the-polls-for-the-jamaican-general-election-2007.md)
-_Context: Jamaica, Jamaican general election, 2007_
+_Context: Jamaican general election, 2007, Jamaica_

 ##### Takehiko Endo
 ### [ According to reports in Japanese media, Takehiko Endo resigns as the Japanese Agriculture Minister due to involvements in illegal dealings in 1999. ](/news/2007/09/3/according-to-reports-in-japanese-media-takehiko-endo-resigns-as-the-japanese-agriculture-minister-due-to-involvements-in-illegal-dealings.md)
-_Context: Japan, Takehiko Endo_
+_Context: Takehiko Endo, Japan_

 ##### Hurricane Felix
 ### [ Hurricane Felix reaches Category 5 strength as it heads towards Honduras issues a hurricane warning for an area from Limon on the north coast to the border with Nicaragua.
 The Bay Islands are placed on red alert, and the departments of Gracias a Dios, Colon, Atlantida, Olancho, Cortes and Yoro are placed on yellow alert. ](/news/2007/09/3/hurricane-felix-reaches-category-5-strength-as-it-heads-towards-honduras-issues-a-hurricane-warning-for-an-area-from-lima3n-on-the-north-co.md)
-_Context: Colon, Saffir-Simpson Hurricane Scale, Gracias a Dios, Olancho, Nicaragua, Cortes, Bay Islands, (Wikinews), Limon, Honduras, Atlantida, Yoro, Hurricane Felix_
+_Context: Hurricane Felix, Limon, Yoro, Bay Islands, (Wikinews), Olancho, Atlantida, Nicaragua, Gracias a Dios, Honduras, Cortes, Colon, Saffir-Simpson Hurricane Scale_

 ## [Previous Day...](/news/2007/09/2/index.md)